huggingface/datasets/datasets/textvqa/README.md

 - `image_width`: int, Width of the original image.
 - `image_height`: int, Height of the original image.
 - `question_tokens`:  List[str], A pre-tokenized list of question.
 - `answers`: List[str], List of 10 human-annotated answers for the question.
 These 10 answers are collected from 10 different users.
+The list will contain empty strings for test set for which we don't have the answers.
 - `question_id`: int, Unique id of the question.
 - `set_name`: string, the set to which this question belongs.

 ### Data Splits

 There are three splits. `train`, `validation` and `test`.
 The `train` and `validation` sets share images with OpenImages `train` set and have their answers available.
+For test set answers, we return a list of ten empty strings.
 To get inference results and numbers on `test` set, you need to go to the [EvalAI leaderboard](https://eval.ai/web/challenges/challenge-page/874/overview) and upload your predictions there.
 Please see instructions at [https://textvqa.org/challenge/](https://textvqa.org/challenge/).

 ## Dataset Creation